-Normally courses cannot be waived based on previous work.
-Students can petition the Graduate Studies Committee if they feel prior coursework should count for PhD requirements.
+Normally requirements cannot be waived based on work completed before arrival at Carnegie Mellon.
+Students can petition the Graduate Studies Committee if they wish to count prior coursework towards PhD requirements.

 11.12 Transfer Courses and Pittsburgh Council on Higher Education (PCHE)